 Terri and Michael Hawthorn didn’t think they were ready to adopt a child, let alone seven.
-That all changed this year, however, and on December 3rd, after a lengthy court battle, a judge finalized all seven smiling siblings’ adoption papers.
+That all changed in 2018, however, and on Dec 3, 2018, after a lengthy court battle, a judge finalized all seven smiling siblings’ adoption papers.

-A few years ago, the couple from Arkansas decided to try fostering children in need of homes from the state’s foster care system, a decision which eventually turned into a much larger commitment.
+A few years ago, the couple from Arkansas decided to try fostering children in need of homes from the state’s foster care system, a decision that eventually turned into a much larger commitment.

-Eventually, though, the Hawthorns had a change of heart, and last April, they decided to adopt two children: sisters Korgen and Haizlee.
+Eventually, though, the Hawthorns had a change of heart, and in April 2018, they decided to adopt two children: sisters Korgen and Haizlee.
 Yet, this was hardly the end of their mission to give care to needy children; the two girls also had five other siblings who were still in foster care, and the Hawthorns were determined to bring them into their home, too.

 Prior to their adoption, the seven brothers and sisters had gone through a lot, shuffling between different houses and schools for three years in the state system.
 According to their own words, they often went without food to eat or a bed to sleep in.